koursaros-ai/nboost/README.md

 </center>

+<sub>[4] <a href = 'https://en.wikipedia.org/wiki/Mean_reciprocal_rank'>MRR </a> compared to BM25, the default for Elasticsearch.
+Reranking top 50.</sub>

 These cutting edge models have as much as **doubled** search relevance.
 While assessing performance, there is often a tradeoff between model accuracy and speed, so we benchmark both of these factors above.
 This leaderboard is a work in progress, and we intend on releasing more cutting edge models!

-<sup>[4]</sup> <a href = 'https://en.wikipedia.org/wiki/Mean_reciprocal_rank'>Mean Reciprocal Rank </a> compared to BM25, the default for Elasticsearch.
-Reranking top 100.

 <h2 align="center">Install NBoost</h2>